ccorrin1985/T4C_Translator/README.md

  - [.NET Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

-## Optional Preparation (for using the offline translation feature)
+## Optional Preparation (for using the local translation feature)

 CPU Virtualization (Enabled in bios).
 Virtualization features for your CPU must be enabled in your computer's BIOS.
 This is required for Docker to work.
 You can find instructions on how to enable virtualization in your BIOS by searching for your computer's model and "enable virtualization".
 This is different depending on your CPU and motherboard.

  - [CPU Virtualization](https://www.google.com/search?q=enable+virtualization+on+my+cpu+and+motherboard&sca_esv=24731a508b288d28&sca_upv=1&ei=x0HbZrLfENvJwN4P0aqhyQs&ved=0ahUKEwjy3svD8a6IAxXbJNAFHVFVKLkQ4dUDCBA&uact=5&oq=enable+virtualization+on+my+cpu+and+motherboard&gs_lp=Egxnd3Mtd2l6LXNlcnAiL2VuYWJsZSB2aXJ0dWFsaXphdGlvbiBvbiBteSBjcHUgYW5kIG1vdGhlcmJvYXJkMgoQIRigARjDBBgKSKsnUMYUWJgmcAJ4AZABAJgBjAGgAb8JqgEEMC4xMLgBA8gBAPgBAZgCCKAC2AXCAgoQABiwAxjWBBhHwgIGEAAYBxgewgIIEAAYCBgNGB7CAgsQABiABBiGAxiKBcICCBAAGIAEGKIEwgIIECEYoAEYwwSYAwCIBgGQBgiSBwMyLjagB6kk&sclient=gws-wiz-serp)

 Docker (Latest).
-Docker is required for the offline translation option to work.
+Docker is required for the local translation option to work.
 You can download and install uusing the link below.
 Note this installation can take some time and may require a restart of your computer.
-Use default settings when installing Docker and make sure you open and run docker for windows UI before attempting offline translation.
+Use default settings when installing Docker and make sure you open and run docker for windows UI before attempting local translation.
 The program will automatically install the required container and language packs.

  - [Docker](https://docs.docker.com/desktop/install/windows-install/)